-An ovulation kit detects the Luteinizing hormone (LH) surge that happens before ovulation.
-It is one of the easiest ways to find out the best time to have sex in order to increase your chances of getting pregnant.
-The tests tell you when your body is entering the peak baby-making phase of its monthly cycle.
-Medical technology advancements have made the ovulation predictor test kits one of the most reliable options.
+An ovulation kit detects the luteinizing hormone (LH) surge that happens before an egg is released.
+Pinpointing this surge can tell you when to have sex to increase your chances of getting pregnant.
+The tests indicate when your body is entering the peak of your monthly cycle.
+Advances in medical technology have made ovulation predictor test kits one of the most reliable options for identifying LH surges.

-The kit has two lines.
-One line is the control line.
-It will tell you that the kit is working.
-The second line is the test line.
-LH is surging when the test line is similar in color or darker than the control line.
+The kit has two lines — the control line and a test line.
+The control line verifies that the kit is working.
+The test line reveals that your LH is surging when it turns the same color or darker than the control line.

 Types of ovulation kits

-Fertility monitors are electronic devices tracking the LH and estrogen levels in urine.
-Their main purpose is to predict peak fertility time in a woman’s ovarian cycle.
-The monitors serve as important tools for improving your probabilities of getting pregnant.
-The device records your ovulation cycle and helps identify your most fertile days.
-It increases your chances of conceiving.
+Fertility monitors are electronic devices that track LH and estrogen levels in urine.
+Their main purpose is to predict peak fertility in each cycle.
+The device records your ovulation cycle and helps identify your most fertile days, which can increase your chance of conceiving.

 Before you begin

 To determine when to start using the chart, first calculate the length of your average cycle.
 Your cycle length is the number of days between the first day of one period and the first day of the next.

 NOTE: If you have irregular cycles, use your shortest cycle length to decide when to start the test.

 - Try testing at approximately the same time each day.

 - Take the test card out of the case.